MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 # Upgrade from Azure AD PowerShell to the Microsoft Graph PowerShell SDK

-Azure AD, Azure AD Preview and MSOnline PowerShell modules are headed for deprecation.
+Azure AD, Azure AD Preview and MSOnline PowerShell modules are planned for deprecation.
 Microsoft Graph PowerShell is the recommended PowerShell module for interacting with Azure AD and other Microsoft services.
 Use the information in this article to plan the migration of your applications to Microsoft Graph PowerShell.

 ## Why upgrade to Microsoft Graph PowerShell?

-The following list summarizes the key advantages of using the Microsoft Graph PowerShell SDK:
+The following list summarizes the key advantages of using the Microsoft Graph PowerShell SDK.

 - **Access to all Microsoft Graph APIs**: Microsoft Graph PowerShell is based on Microsoft Graph API.
 The Microsoft Graph API includes, in addition to Azure AD, APIs from other Microsoft services like SharePoint, Exchange, and Outlook, all accessed through a single endpoint with a single access token.
 - **Supports PowerShell 7**: Microsoft Graph PowerShell module works with PowerShell 7 and later.
 It's also compatible with Windows PowerShell 5.1.